-For those interested in booking a safari holiday, here’s a handy guide to the best time to safari in Africa.
+For those interested in booking a safari holiday, here’s an introduction to the best time to safari in Africa.

 Changes in the weather and the migration of species from one area to another can make specific times of year more appealing than others.
 To help you plan the perfect trip for you, we’ve outlined the best destinations according to the time of year.